Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 <br>

-Consider writing tests that capture decisions you made with your clarifying questions.
-For example, if you decided to return `None` for invalid input, you should write a test that checks that behavior.
-If you decided to return an error, you should write a test that checks for that error.
-If you decided to ignore invalid input, you should write a test that checks that the function works correctly with valid input.
+Consider writing tests that capture decisions you made when reviewing your observations and clarifying questions.
+For example, in the sample observations, we noted that from the rules and examples we know that either player could win, or there could be a tie – which could be a positive edge case.
+For code in a production environment, we would want to check all of these scenarios, but for a PSE, we can pick either player winning as our nominal test case and use the tie scenario as our positive edge case.

 <br>